modehnal/GNOMETerminalAutomation/article/presentation_article.md

 ```
 The behave run was a success so now we can use behave to run all of our test cases with ease.

-For all of our test cases, we are using tags to differentiate between different scenarios, so while `'$ behave'` will start every single scenario defined in feature files.
+For all of our test cases, we are using tags to differentiate between different scenarios, so while `$ behave` will start every single scenario defined in feature files.
 Our best practice is to start test cases one by one and separate them into their own result pages, which I will get into later.
-So we are running behave like this `'$ behave -kt showing_off_behave'`.
+So we are running behave like this `$ behave -kt showing_off_behave`.
 The `-k` (note that in development version of behave `v1.2.7.dev#` this is available as `--no-skipped`, in the current pypi version 1.2.6 `-k` is still working) will skip all unexecuted tests so they are not printed in summary and `-t` will match the tag in feature file and will start that one specific scenario.
 One tag can be used any number of times, so we can mark the whole scenario with one tag and start the execution that will run multiple tests.

-For the example bellow, we can start specific test by `'$ behave -kt dummy_1'` or run them both as `'$ behave -kt dummy'`.
-Of course if we have only those 2 the equivalent command is `'$ behave'`.
-If there are many more tests, we do not want to duplicate the tag too many times, therefore we can tag the entire feature file and start all scenarios in given feature file as `'$ behave -kt dummy_feature'`.
+For the example bellow, we can start specific test by `$ behave -kt dummy_1` or run them both as `$ behave -kt dummy`.
+Of course if we have only those 2 the equivalent command is `$ behave`.
+If there are many more tests, we do not want to duplicate the tag too many times, therefore we can tag the entire feature file and start all scenarios in given feature file as `$ behave -kt dummy_feature`.

-To use more finer execution of a few tests from a larger set, you can execute the behave with a list of tags `'$ behave -k --tags="dummy_1,dummy_2"'`.
+To use more finer execution of a few tests from a larger set, you can execute the behave with a list of tags `$ behave -k --tags="dummy_1,dummy_2"`.

-Note that instead of `'Given'`, `'When'`, `'Then'`, `'And'` and `'But'` we can use asterisk `*` to prefix all steps in feature files.
+Note that instead of `Given`, `When`, `Then`, `And` and `But` we can use asterisk `*` to prefix all steps in feature files.
 We use asterisk in most cases.

 ```gherkin